Component 23 – 2

 On April 12, 2022, OSHA announced a National Emphasis Program on Outdoor and Indoor Heat-Related Hazards, which sets out a targeted enforcement effort and reiterates OSHA’s compliance assistance and outreach efforts.

-On June 22, 2023, OSHA announced it will be holding Small Business Advocacy Review panel (also known as a SBREFA panel) meetings to gather input on a possible Heat Injury and Illness Prevention in Outdoor and Indoor Work Settings rule.
-Learn more about the SBREFA session schedule (refer to right side of webpage).
+In September, OSHA held six Small Business Advocacy Review panel (also known as a SBREFA panel) meetings to gather input on a possible Heat Injury and Illness Prevention in Outdoor and Indoor Work Settings rule.
+Any interested party may submit comments and the agency will include those comments in the public docket.
+The deadline to comment is Dec.
+23 and all such comments can be submitted via regulations.gov at OSHA-2021-0009-1059.

 Worker Walkaround Representative Designation Process